-A portion of Leases 29 and 31 are subject to an option held by third parties which, if exercised, may have a significant impact on our estimate of prospective resources.
-Please see the discussion regarding prospective resources under "Reserves Data and Other Information" on page 48 of this AIF.
+A portion of Leases 29 and 31 are subject to an option held by third parties.
+During the second quarter of 2014, the third parties exercised their option to acquire a portion of Leases 29 and 31.
+These option portions contain prospective resources.
+Please see the discussion regarding prospective resources under "Reserves Data and Other Information" on page 46 of this AIF.